Thousands rally in Taiwan, call for referendum on independence from China

 Tsai said last week she will maintain the status quo with Beijing, but she also vowed to boost Taiwan’s national security and said her government would not submit to Chinese suppression.

-Beijing has already been irked by the Taiwanese government’s plan for a referendum next month to decide whether to enter future Olympics events as “Taiwan” rather than “Chinese Taipei”, the name agreed under a compromise struck in the late 1970s.
+Beijing has already been irked by the Taiwanese government’s approval for a referendum next month to decide whether to enter future Olympics events as “Taiwan” rather than “Chinese Taipei”, the name agreed under a compromise struck in the late 1970s.

+(This story has been refiled to change word in final paragraph to “approval” instead of “plan”)

 Additional reporting by Yimou Lee, Fabian Hamacher and Judy Peng; Editing by Simon Cameron-Moore